brttd/display-whisper/app/help/presentation.md

 >**Note:**
 Displaying a section will also select it.

-You can also reorder items in the presentation with keyboard shortcuts:
+You can also reorder items in a _Presentation_ list with keyboard shortcuts:
 * `control.keyboard.moveSelectedDown` Move the selected item down
 * `control.keyboard.moveSelectedUp` Move the selected item up
 * `control.keyboard.moveSelectedBottom` Move the selected item to the end